JesusTouchMe/BibbleVM/docs/spec.md

 - **name**: 8 byte long string for the function's name with NUL padding if needed.
 For longer strings, make this value "@STR" followed by a 32 bit offset into `strtab`.
 - **entry_address**: An address in the same file's code section where the function begins.
 - **extra_info**: An address in the same file's data section that contains potential extra information about this function.
 The format and structure is not standardized.
-  -A value of `0xFFFFFFFF` means that there is no extra data.
+  - A value of `0xFFFFFFFF` means that there is no extra data.

 ```
 SymbolSection {